MicrosoftDocs/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-view-failed-network-connections.md

 4. From the filtered list, select **View connection details in Microsoft Endpoint Manager** next to the connection you want to investigate.

-5. From MEM admin center, select **View details** to learn more about the error.
+5. From Microsoft Endpoint Manager admin center, select **View details** to learn more about the error.

 ## Next steps